scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 subsequent memory bandwidth limitations of the kernel.

 .. figure:: acoustic_dle.pdf
-   :scale: 60%
+   :scale: 70%

-   Performance benchmarks for loop-level optimizations. :label:`figperfdle`
+   Performance benchmarks for loop-level optimizations with different spatial orders (SO).
+The symbolic optimisations (DSE) have been kept at level 'basic', while loop optimisation levels (DLE) vary. :label:`figperfdle`

 On top of loop-level performance optimizations, Figure :ref:`figmaxperf` shows the achieved performance with additional